Credit card balance transfers

 you pay off the amount you've transferred within the nominated low

-Before you sign up for a transfer offer use our credit card
+Before you sign up for a transfer offer find out whether you'll

-calculator to see whether you'll be able to pay off the balance in
+be able to pay off the balance in time.

 Credit card calculator